 Let’s face it -motherhood as our mothers know it is long gone.
 With our freedom of speech came our freedom of expression.
 And what’s a better form of expression than art?

-The modern motherhood is taking its turn and women nowadays choose to leave statement through fashion, tattoos, and piercings.
+Modern motherhood is taking its turn and women nowadays choose to leave statements through fashion, tattoos, and piercings.
 However, when you mix some of those pleasures with pregnancy, the result might not be as you would expect it.
 Being pregnant obviously means you should give up drinking as well as smoking, but when it comes to piercings, the reality is quite different.

 One thing you need to remember before we dive into the five crucial things every future parent needs to know is that every pregnancy is different.
-Therefore body jewelry is a matter of personal choice, sensitivity, and preferences.
+Therefore body jewellery is a matter of personal choice, sensitivity, and preference.

 With that being said, these are the most common dilemmas, questions and the safest routes for maintaining a healthy body while growing another human being.

 Yes, you can.
-Pregnancy is a beautiful thing and it should definitely not stop you in getting the piercings you want.
+Pregnancy is a beautiful thing and it should definitely not stop you from getting the piercings you want.
 Nevertheless, be cautious.